atgeirr/open-gaming-stuff/mage-wizard-tradition.md

 spells you can prepare.
 This is cumulative with prodigous memory for a total of 4 extra prepared spells.

-Level 14: Archmage.
-You gain the following abilities:
+Level 14: Archmage: You may cast any spell in your spellbook even if you have not
-  * You may cast any spell in your spellbook even if you have not prepared it.
+    prepared it.
 You must expend a spell slot as normal.
 You regain this ability after taking a long rest.